Heritage-XioN/aether-protocol/README.md

 If you want to see the multi-node consensus algorithm in action, see [Simulate a network](https://docs.substrate.io/tutorials/build-a-blockchain/simulate-network/).

-## Template Structure
+## Project Structure

-A Substrate project such as this consists of a number of components that are spread across a few directories.
+This project consists of several components spread across a few directories.

 ### Node